90duse/word_counting/README.md

 3. Enter the word you want to search for:
    ```
-   Enter the word you want to find inside the file: legacy
+   Enter the word you want to find inside the file: example legacy
    ```

 4. The program will output the number of times the word appears in the file and the total word count.